Shrakka/memories/README.md

 </summary>

 <details><summary>
-It would have been simpler (and easier to understand for students - easier to maintain) to create two HTML pages, one for each of the app pages (leaderboard < - > game), and include them in the `dist` build via webpack:
+It would have been simpler (and easier to understand for students - easier to maintain) to create two HTML pages, one for each of the app pages (home < - > game), and include them in the `dist` build via webpack:
 </summary>

 ```